bpht6/ThetaScan/README.md

 # ThetaScan.io

+A PHP block explorer for the Theta Blockchain.

 **Setup**:

 To run this explorer a Theta node will need to ran on the local machine.
 Please follow the Theta node [setup guide](https://github.com/thetatoken/theta-mainnet-integration-guide/blob/master/docs/setup.md#setup) provides the instructions to build and install the Theta Ledger on a Linux machine.